actions-marketplace-validations/kfear1337_CodeQL/README.md

 To use this workflow in your repository, follow these steps:

-1. Extract/Copy Inside A Folder `workflows` into `.github`
+- Extract/Copy File Inside A Folder `workflows` into `.github/workflows`
+- After extract/copy its should be `codeql.yml` and folder `codeql` for config `codeql-config.yml` Inside `.github/workflows`
-2. Customize the workflow file and the CodeQL configuration file as needed.
+- Customize the workflow file and the CodeQL configuration file as needed.
 You can adjust the timeout, permissions, and other settings according to your requirements.
-3. Commit and push the changes to your repository.
+- Commit and push the changes to your repository.

+Please make sure that the workflow file is located in the `.github/workflows` directory, and the CodeQL configuration file is located in the `.github/workflows/codeql` directory of your repository.

 ## Configuration